LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/3-Integrations.md

   * `{$botContext.slot.accountNumber}`
   * `{$botContext.slot.userEmail}`

 When we created the Question interactions, we stored the user responses in those same slots via the Slot Name field.
-Now when we call the Balance API, it will access the values in those slots.
+Now when we call the Balance API, it will use the values in those Slots to make the request.

 Add an Integration <img style="width:40px" src="img/ConvoBuilder/helloworld/image_18.png"> interaction to your dialog.
 Tap on the interaction and select "Balance" from the drop down selector.

 To finish, we just need to display the user’s balance results.
 Add a Text statement interaction and enter the following copy: "Your current balance is {Balance.balance}".
-This notation will call the Integration and display the Custom Data Field you’ve configured.
+When the integration interaction runs, it stores the response data in the Custom Data Field that you configured. `Balance.balance` is the integration name followed by the Custom Data Field “balance” that you configured in the Integration.

-Go to the Messaging Client, type "reset" and type “account balance” or similar to start your dialog.
-ANY email address will work for this API.
+Go to the Messaging Client, type "reset" and type “account balance” or similar to start your dialog. *Any* 6 digit account number and *any* email address will work for this API.

 <img style="width:750px" src="img/ConvoBuilder/helloworld/integrationtest.png">